aliaksander-samuseu/docs-3.0.1/source/admin-guide/uma.md

 2. `external`: the scope is hosted in a different server;
 3. `external_auto`: the scope is hosted in a different server, but it is added to the Gluu Server during the resource registration.

-There is no URI for an internal scope because it sits within the Gluu Server.
+There is no URI for an internal scope because it resides within the Gluu Server.
 In this case, the UMA URL is represented in the following format:

 ```
 UMA URL=uma_scopes_endpoint+"/"+oxId;
 ```

-The following is an example of an UMA URL:
+The following is an example what an UMA URL may look like:

 ```
 https://idp.gluu.org/uma/scopes/view